 PreventionThere are no current guidelines for preventing PWS.
 Some side effects may be preventable with treatment.

 About Prader-Willi syndrome.
 Foundation for Prader-Willi Research website.
 Available at: http://fpwr.org/about-prader-willi-syndrome.
 Accessed August 12, 2013.

 McCandless SE, Committee on Genetics.
 Clinical report-health supervision for children with Prader-Willi syndrome.
 Pediatrics.
 2011;127(1):195-204.

-5/17/2012 DynaMed's Systematic Literature Surveillance https://dynamed.ebscohost.com/about/about-us: Siemensma EP, Tummers-de Lind van Wijngaarden RF, et al. Beneficial effects of growth hormone treatment on cognition in children with Prader-Willi syndrome: a randomized controlled trial and longitudinal study.
+5/17/2012 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Siemensma EP, Tummers-de Lind van Wijngaarden RF, et al. Beneficial effects of growth hormone treatment on cognition in children with Prader-Willi syndrome: A randomized controlled trial and longitudinal study.
 J Clin Endocrinol Metab.
-2012 Jul;97(7):2307.
+2012;97(7):2307.

 - Reviewer: Michael Woods, MD

 Obesity is associated with a complex combination of factors but the earliest feeding habits may play a role in childhood obesity.
 A review of studies across several countries found that breastfeeding may decrease the risk of obesity in childhood.